-The research division of an asset management firm on the buy side is responsible for generating investment recommendations to be used in internally managed funds and portfolios.
+The buy side research division of an asset management firm is responsible for generating investment recommendations to be used in internally managed funds and portfolios.
 A career in research is very demanding with associates/analysts often working 70+ hour weeks.
 There is a lot of competition for positions, the compensation is solid, and the work is extremely cerebral.
-A role in buy side research is similar to that of equity research at a bank, however it has a more internal focus.
+A role in buy side research is similar to that of equity research at a bank, however, it has a more internal focus.

 The personality of someone who would thrive in a research role at an asset management firm has the following character traits:

 - Works independently

 - Detail oriented

 Preparing for a job interview in buy side research is similar to preparation for an equity research interview.
 We have organized the most common interview questions from a wide range of sources and provided the answers you need in our equity research interview guide.

 Buy Side Research – Entry point